huseynli/who-is-home/READ_ME.txt

-This application was developed by Azar Huseynli and Andris Maennik for Computer Programming course at Tartu University.
+This application was developed by Azar Huseynli and Andris Maennik.

-Upon completion of this application we decided to add it to the "IT Student Project Contest" organized by Tartu University.

 It is intended to be installed on a device (running linux) that is connected to home or office network.
 Preferably raspberry pi that is connected to audio system and runs 24/7.
 Initially we intended it to be CLI only but later decided to add simple GUI also.